tezos/tezos-mirror/docs/introduction/support.rst

   main meeting point for the Tezos community, for technical, economical and just random questions.
 They also have a nicely curated list of resources.
-- For anything baking related, `Obsidian Systems
-  <https://obsidian.systems>`_ is running a dedicated Slack channel,
-  contact them to get access.
 - There is a *#tezos* IRC channel on *freenode* that is reserved for technical discussions and is always very active.
 - There is a matrix channel *Tezos* that you can join `here <https://riot.im/app/#/room/#tezos:matrix.org>`_.